gekkekoe/esphome-ecodan-hp/docs/auto-adaptive-delta-t.md

     `Calculated Flow = return_temp + target_delta_t`
 6.  **Rounding (Conservative):** The final value is rounded **down** (floored) to the nearest 0.5°C to match the heat pump's resolution.
 This ensures the controller is never more aggressive than intended, which provides a more stable and gentle ramp-up.
     `Final Flow = floor(Calculated Flow * 2) / 2.0`

+### Getting started
+- Set min/max flow temperature
+- Select the correct heating system system.
+Look at the tables below to see what works best for your system.
+- Select Delta T as heating strategy

+That's it, it should tune the feed temp based on the error and delta T profile.

 ### Example Calculations